javizqh-urjc-practices/DS-p9-patrones/README.md

   * update
   * user

+## Available sensors
+The following types are the ones supported:
+  * Camera RGB: rgbcamera
+  * Camera BW: bwcamera
+  * Thermometer: thermometer
+  * Moisture sensor: moisture
+  * Humidity sensor: humidity
+  * Air quality sensor: airquality

 ## Documentation

 The documentation can be read from the following [pdf](/doc/doxygen/refman.pdf).
+If you want to see the class diagram, it can be read from the next [pdf](doc/uml/ClassDiagram.pdf).

 You can also see the documentation if you have the repository cloned opening the file /doc/doxygen/html/index.html in a search engine.